pgagliar/insight-data-challenge/ReadMe.md

 ##Dataset:
 I used Java for my solution and I tested it on the dataset sentiment140 from Standford.<br />
 Originally, this dataset contains 1 600 000 tweets.
 Tweets containing characters outside [the hexadecimal range [x00-x7E]](http://www.ascii-code.com/) were stripped off from the dataset.<br />
-In the end, the dataset contains 1,242,776 tweets.
+In the end, the dataset contains 1,242,776 tweets and the solution runs for 15 secondes.

 ##Solution:
 ###Word Count: